 Seek out the courses you know will challenge you to build and hone these kinds of skills.

-Work with your faculty advisor to design a personalized course of study that serves your current interests and career goals.
+Work with a qualified expert to design a personalized course of study that serves your current interests and career goals.
 Get his or her advice on which courses will help you strengthen your skills.
 Having established working relationships with your professors and your faculty advisor, you’ll find you not only are academically prepared for law school, but you also have people in your corner when it comes time for applying and recommendations.
 Millikin faculty members are willing to advocate on your behalf.